 Adjust the oven temperature to 375° and prepare the tamale pie: Heat 1 tablespoon of oil in a large heavy pot over medium-high.
 Add the sausage and break it up with a wooden spoon as it cooks.
 Once cooked, pour into strainer or colander to separate the fat, reserving the strained fat for later.

 In the same pan, heat another tablespoon of oil and sweat the onions, zucchini and poblanos until slightly softened, 3 to 4 minutes.
 Add the garlic and cook until fragrant, about 2 minutes.
 Season with salt and pepper to taste.

-Add the tomato paste, cumin, and ancho and cook, stirring, until heated through.
+Add the tomato paste, cumin, and ancho chili powder and cook, stirring, until heated through.
 Add the chicken stock and bring to a simmer.

 Add the strained sausage back into the pan.
 Continue to simmer everything in the pan for about 10 minutes.

 Measure the reserved sausage fat and add enough coconut oil to reach ¼ cup total fat.
 Whisk the eggs and milk into the fat.
 Set aside.
 Separately, in a large bowl, whisk the masa, baking powder, and 1 teaspoon of salt.
 Pour in the egg/fat mixture and stir until just combined.
 Fold in the cheese.